Furyzxc/Translate/README.md

 ## Introduction

-Recreated Google Translate is a web application that allows users to translate text between different languages.
+World wide words is a web application that allows users to translate text between different languages.
 The application is built using React, Redux, Material-UI, HTML, CSS, and TypeScript, and it utilizes the Text Translator API to provide accurate translations.

 ## Demo